sgerbino/dotfiles/README.md

 # Dotfiles

 It is recommended to clone the repository into `~/.dotfiles`.
-Before runnning `setup.sh` ensure that you have the `stow` installed on your system.
+Before runnning `setup.sh` ensure that you have `stow` installed on your system.
 Running `setup.sh` will create symbolic links from the repository to the correct configuration locations.

 ## LLMs
 [Dockerized Ollama](https://ollama.com/blog/ollama-is-now-available-as-an-official-docker-image)